revue-org/revue/docs/website/docs/report/testing.md

 ## Architectural Testing

-To ensure that layers’ dependencies are respected, Dependency Cruiser framework has been exploited.
+To ensure that layers’ dependencies are respected, [Dependency Cruiser](https://github.com/sverweij/dependency-cruiser) framework has been exploited.
 Essentially, the configured rules check that:
-- The Domain layer does not access to any other layer.
+- The **Domain** layer does not access to any other layer.
-- The Application layer can access only the Domain layer.
+- The **Application** layer can access only the Domain layer.
-- Presentation layer can access only Domain and Application layers.
+- **Presentation** layer can access only Domain and Application layers.
+- **Infrastructure** layer can access to the above layers.

 <Summary title="Dependency Cruiser rules">